BRAIN-Lab-AI/Knowledge-Aware-Cross-Attention-for-Multimodal-Alzheimer-s-Diagnosis-from-Brain-MRI-/README.md

 <strong><u>Proposed Solution 4:</u> To handle missing and noisy modalities by Modality Dropout and Adaptive Gating</strong>

 During training, we will randomly hide or down-weight modalities (modality “dropout”) so the model learns to cope with incomplete data.
 At inference, a simple gating mechanism reduces the influence of absent or low-quality inputs and relies more on the remaining signals.
 During optimization, random modality masks are applied to feature tokens; the pre-fusion module learns to reweight available information.
 In case of inference, missing modalities are zero-masked and the gate down-weights their influence.
 This makes the system practical for real settings where PET or some clinical fields may be unavailable.
+<strong><u>Proposed Solution 5:</u> To adopt consistency regularised Modality-Aware Learning Loss</strong>

+To address the limitations of static fusion and inconsistent modality contributions, we propose a novel loss formulation that jointly optimizes for classification accuracy, modality reliability, and cross-modal consensus.
+Our approach introduces a Consistency-Regularized Modality-Aware Loss composed of two key components: (1) an uncertainty-weighted multi-task loss that dynamically adjusts the influence of each modality based on its predictive confidence, and (2) a cross-modal consistency regularization term that penalizes disagreements between modality-specific predictions.

 </div>